rubenvoss/devops-rails/setup_server.md

 ## 2. In the nginx.conf file, add your domain after server_name
 <br>

 ## 3. Adjust the redeploy.sh with the commands you need.
-Right now it executes a docker compose up, after getting a new commit on the main/master branch on Github
+This file gets executed every time there's a GET request to your webhook.
 <br>

 ## 4. Go to the code buttonn on your Fork in GitHub & right-click the Download ZIP to get the link